AdobeDocs/commerce-webapi/src/pages/graphql/schema/catalog-service/queries/categories.md

 # Categories query

-The `Categories` query returns Categories and the products assigned to those categories.
+The `categories` query returns Categories and the products assigned to those categories.

 ## Syntax